10 May, 2024

 What's On HK

-Cheung Chau Island Guide: Ferry Schedule, Things To Do & More
+Cheung Chau Island Guide: Ferry Schedule, What To Do & More

 Cheung Chua Island Guide

-From pristine beaches, scenic hiking trails, mango mochi and more, hop on the Cheung Chau ferry and discover what this little island gem has to offer.
+Add to your list of things to do in Hong Kong this weekend!
+From pristine beaches, scenic hiking trails, mango mochi and more, hop on the Cheung Chau ferry and discover what this gem of an island in Hong Kong has to offer.

-Find out just what Cheung Chau is so famous for.
-From seafood restaurants and pet-friendly cafes to mango mochi and giant fishballs, the island is a foodie’s dream.
-And that’s just what to eat!
-There are also plenty of charming local shops to browse, beaches to chill at and hiking trails to explore.
+Find out just what Cheung Chau is so famous for, from seafood restaurants and pet-friendly cafes to mango mochi and giant fishballs, the island is a foodie’s dream!
+Once you’ve filled your stomach, there are also plenty of things to do in Cheung Chau, like browsing charming local shops, chilling at its pristine beaches and exploring its hiking trails.
 So what are you waiting for?
-Hop on the Cheung Chau ferry for a day trip and see what this sleepy little island has to offer!
+Check the Cheung Chau ferry schedule for a day trip, !

 Read More: Lamma Island Guide – Beaches, Hikes, Restaurants, Staycations & More